 Let's make a deep sense about Negative SEO series but prior to that, it is essential to keep in mind that this post is based upon a lot of speculation.

-Regarding the future of SEO, the initial point of my assumptions is based on search trends which are at their early stage.
+Regarding the future of SEO agencies, the initial point of my assumptions is based on search trends which are at their early stage.
 Hence, one cannot predict if they will carry on the same path.
 In addition to that, few of these new attack vectors might be technically presented that I admit however they have not been checked by my group or else other reliable researchers whom I know.

 The intention behind including these near-future attack vectors is to offer sufficient actionable data in all the best possible ways without depending on 'too-far-out' predictions.
 The very first thing I would like to clear is that the work which has been done yesterday is probably to be repeated tomorrow and the next day, and it will go on.
 As long as Google ranks a website based on data, the data can be taken either positively or negatively.